This article is part of a larger series on How to Do Payroll.

 - Biweekly Time Sheet Template

 Employee Information Template

-If you’re not using payroll software, like Gusto, for payroll processing, our employee information sheet is useful for organizing new hires.
-You should print several copies so you can have the templates on-hand when new employees start.
-It’s pretty self-explanatory; new hires should enter their personal information, like name and date of birth, in addition to emergency contact information.
-There’s a section for job details with a space for a supervisor’s name, salary, and so forth that you can complete.
+If you’re not using payroll software, like Gusto, for pay processing, our employee information sheet is useful for organizing new hires.
+You should print several copies so you can have the templates on hand when new employees start.
+It’s also pretty self-explanatory—new hires enter their personal information, like their name, date of birth, and their emergency contact information, in specific data fields.
+There’s even a section for job details with spaces for pay-related information and a supervisor’s name that you can complete.

 Vacation Tracker Template

 If you offer your employees PTO or paid vacation time, then you’ll need a way to track the PTO hours used.
 Our free vacation tracker can be used either as an electronic spreadsheet or in printed form.
 It tracks vacation hours by day and month and has 12 tabs labeled by month.